kouseina/kouseina/README.md

 Here are some ideas to get you started:

+- 🔥 I'm a Javascript Developer
 - 🙋 You can call me ...
 Daffa
 - 🌱 I’m currently learning ...
 Flutter
 - 👯 I’m looking to collaborate on ...
-Flutter
+Javascript
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: ...
 I like shitposting